kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 ### Policy Rules

 Each `AuthorizationPolicy` resource contains a list of rules.
-A request matches the policy if it matches **any** rule in the list (logical OR).
+The policy action is applied if the request matches **any** rule in the list (logical OR).
 Each rule defines multiple matching criteria; a request matches a rule only if it matches **all** criteria within that rule (logical AND).

 A rule may specify: